 The Diligence Provider's standard credit and property reviews are designed to evaluate (i) whether the originator of a mortgage loan has fully documented the basis for determining that the loan met or exceeded the underwriting criteria under which the loan was originated and (ii) whether the originator's appraisal was effective to determine the value of the property collateralizing the loan.
-In this transaction, the Diligence Provider reviewed the Review File to determine if the loans met the terms of our Selling Guide, any Permitted Variances and, for loans that were underwritten through DU, the DU recommendations and findings.
+In this transaction, the Diligence Provider reviewed both the Review File provided by the originator as well as information that we independently ascertained about the loans that was not included in the Review Files to determine whether the loans met our underwriting and eligibility requirements.
+The Diligence Provider evaluated this information to determine whether the loans met the terms of our Selling Guide, any Permitted Variances and, for loans that were underwritten through DU, the DU recommendations and findings.
+As a result, the Diligence Provider may have relied upon the additional information provided by us that was not included in the Review Files to reach a determination that a loan met our underwriting and eligibility standards.